ds-04/cobbler_deploy/README.md

 # cobbler_deploy
 Ansible role to deploy a cobbler v3 server and configure it on a RHEL/Centos 8 based host

+It will configure cobbler v3 to be a TFTP boot host and repo mirror
+- it doesn't set cobbler manage_dhcp
+- it doesn't set cobbler manage_dns

 # Background:

 This role will deploy and configure a cobbler v3 server, it is compromised of these tasks: